His aim: helping a woman trapped inside a Mexico City building, before it's too late.

 The baby's eyes were tightly shut as soldiers pulled him from the rubble of his home and held him in the air.

-Four-month-old Sonies Awal spent 22 hours buried after a 7.8-magnitude quake hit Nepal last year.
+Four-month-old Sonies Awal spent 22 hours buried after a 7.8 magnitude quake hit Nepal in 2015.

 Soldiers had searched for him the night before but gave up after a few hours when they saw no sign of him.
 The boy's father also began to lose hope of finding his son alive -- until, from under the rubble, he heard faint cries